cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

    :class: bordered-image

    **Cask Hydrator Pipelines:** Administration of created pipelines showing their current status

 Hydrator Studio Tips
 --------------------
 *[Note: this section may be best elsewhere, but for now this will keep it in a visible location.]*

-- After clicking on a node, a dialog comes up to allow for configuring of the node.
-This dialog can be closed either with the close button or the *escape* key.
+- After clicking on a node, a dialog comes up to allow for **configuring of the node**.
+As any changes are automatically saved, you can just close the dialog by either hitting the close button (an *X* in the upper-right corner), the *escape* key on your keyboard, or clicking outside the dialog box.

-- When a connection has been made from one node to a target node, you can remove the connection by grabbing the end with the arrow symbol and dragging it off the target node.
+- **To edit a connection** made from one node to another node, you can remove the connection by grabbing the end with the arrow symbol and dragging it off the target node.

-- All pipelines must have unique names, and a pipeline **cannot be saved over an existing pipeline** of the same name.
+- All **pipelines must have unique names**, and a pipeline **cannot be saved over an existing pipeline** of the same name.
 Instead, increment the name (from *Demo* to *Demo-1*) with each new cloning of a pipeline.